 Context

-Big Tech typically includes a dedicated language/platform depth section.
+Big Tech usually includes a dedicated language and platform depth section.

 Why this section matters